-The collection of Application Group data from XenApp server and XenApp Desktop is supported in FlexNet Manager Suite for XenApp and XenDesktop versions 7.9 and later.
-FlexNet Manager Suite also supports the collection of user filters from Applications, Application Groups, and Delivery Groups to more accurately calculate application access.
+The collection of Application Group data from XenApp server and XenApp Desktop is supported in IT Asset Management for XenApp and XenDesktop versions 7.9 and later.
+IT Asset Management also supports the collection of user filters from Applications, Application Groups, and Delivery Groups to more accurately calculate application access.
 (XenApp and XenDesktop provide the ability to add user filters to Applications, Application Groups, and Delivery Groups in order to restrict access.)

 Note: To take advantage of support for Application Groups and the collection of user filters, you must use the new XenApp server agent, XenAppAgent.
 In addition, a one time staging database update is required to use XenAppAgent to collect Application Group data and user filters from Application Groups.
-The XenAppAgent installer can be found in the within the XenAppAgent folder of the Citrix XenApp Server Agent subdirectory that is provided in the Adapter Tools for FlexNet Manager Suite archive is available in a zip archive in the Product and License Center.
+The XenAppAgent installer can be found in the within the XenAppAgent folder of the Citrix XenApp Server Agent subdirectory that is provided in the Adapter Tools for FlexNet Manager Suite archive.
+The Adapter Tools for FlexNet Manager Suite archive is available in the Customer Community link https://community.flexera.com/s/article/adapter-tools-for-flexnetmanager-suite.